May 20, 2019

 6. We’re socialized to fear failure, and to avoid it at all costs.

 So it’s understandable that people are often inclined to ignore failures, rather than address them and learn from them.
 With the level of risk-taking that’s vital to innovation, not every idea can succeed.
-Celebrate innovation and initiative the same way you celebrates performance—in your weekly all-hands, for example, require people to share one win and one ‘opportunity for learning’ with the room.
+Celebrate innovation and initiative the same way you celebrate performance—in your weekly all-hands, for example, require people to share one win and one ‘opportunity for learning’ with the room.

 7. Everyone’s communication style is different, so no single channel will work for everyone.